atbcb/usab-uswds/news/_posts/2022-09-21-u-s-access-board-visits-national-park-service’s-independence-national-historical-park.md

   Independence National Historical Park as part of its multi-day visit to Philadelphia to learn about the state of accessibility in Philadelphia.
-The Board met with Park Superintendent Cynthia McLeod, and heard from Bill Caughlan, Park Ranger/Interpretive Specialist, and Paul Stephens, XXXX, to . .
+The Board met with Park Superintendent Cynthia McLeod, and heard from Bill Caughlan, Park Ranger/Interpretive Specialist, and Paul Stephens, Historical Architect, to . .
   .
 image: /images/uploads/pavithran-liberty-bell.png
 image_alt_text: Executive Director Sachin Pavithran touching the liberty bell